ankita2210/Shopping-Cart/README.md

 # Shopping-Cart
-Shopping-Cart Repo for submission of DDA assignment
+Welcome to Shopping-Cart application Repo for submission of DDA assignment by Group-A

 # Feature List